Preserve Our Land, Air and Water

 FBRF's battle began with a small group of common people who believed that our bodies of government would protect our way of life and the land, air and water we need to live.
 It has become a David and Goliath fight against a system rigged toward money and power.
 The current system in Wisconsin has rewarded political donors with giveaways of our land, air and water to consume and profit from.

 Over five years ago, a small group of people sat around a dining room table speaking of their concerns about a proposed Kohler Company championship golf course planned on the shores of Lake Michigan adjacent to Kohler Andrae Park within the Town of Wilson.
 Descriptions of teeming wildlife, rolling dunes, wetlands overflowing with aquatic life, the migratory flyover route, the site of prehistoric peoples and thousands of artifacts and burial mounds, were just a few concerns.
 Kohler intended to clear cut 160 of their 247 acres of forest and needed acreage from Kohler Andrae State Park to complete the course.

-If approved, our wells would be threatened, pesticides would leach into our groundwater and Lake Michigan, globally significant dunes and wetlands would be razed and filled, environmental corridors would be destroyed, the topography of the area would be changed forever, currently polluted air would spike from tournament traffic, and state land not needed by Kohler would be given to the company for the company's profit.
+If approved, pesticides would leach into our groundwater and Lake Michigan, globally significant dunes and wetlands would be razed and filled, environmental corridors would be destroyed, the topography of the area would be changed forever, currently polluted air would spike from tournament traffic, and state land not needed by Kohler would be given to the company for the company's profit.
 In other words, this rare ecosystem would be stripped of all its defining characteristics.

 Our goal became the preservation of our rare Lake Michigan coastal ecosystem and the Kohler State Park land that belongs to all of us.